 A major life activity is a function such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, or working.

 A person who is not satisfied with the accommodation(s) provided is encouraged to communicate his or her concerns to the Director of Employee Benefits & Work/Life.
-In the event that the disagreement is not resolved, the individual should contact the Office of Associate Counsel & Equal Opportunity Compliance in the Division of Legal Affairs at firstname.lastname@example.org or 607-274-3909.
+In the event that the disagreement is not resolved, the individual should contact the Office of General Counsel at 607-274-3909.

 Employees with a current Individual Accommodation Plan on file are eligible to request additional accommodations for unique events or situations that arise.
 To request an accommodation for a unique situation that is not currently reflected in their Individual Accommodation Plan, employees must complete an additional Request for Accommodation form.